rerednawyerg/youtube_link_parser/README.md

 Script will output two files:
   - yt_api_verbose.txt
-    - A text file containing video URL, channel ID, channel title, video description, and any associated URLs extracted
+    - A text file containing video URL, channel ID, channel title, video description (these usually contain an archive password), and any associated URLs extracted.
   - expanded_links.txt
     - A text file containing all links, with shortened URL expansion performed.
 Also includes functionality to parse all links from telegra.ph sites.